hussnain129/Swag-Labs/README.md

-# Playwright TestNG Framework by Muhammad Hussnain
+# Playwright TestNG Framework by Muhammad Hussnain.

 A comprehensive End-to-End test automation framework using Playwright with TestNG framework model and Page Object Model (POM) design pattern.